m-r-tanha/PreWave-code/README.md

 # PreWave-code

+*This challenges hasbeen done with re, pandas, numpy, request, and json packages*

 ## Considered Challenges
 - [x] The contents (text in Alert) might be empty
 - [x] the term might be as part of a combined word for example the term of ```ig metall``` is as a part of ```rechtswidrig metall``` which in this code it is not be considered.